Research In Action

-More specifically, in June the AAP issued a statement in support of the ending of the forced separation of immigrant children from their parents.
+More specifically, in June the AAP issued a statement in support of ending the forced separation of immigrant children from their parents.
 “The [AAP] agrees with ending this abhorrent practice, which drew widespread outcry among pediatricians, advocates, and the American public.
 Families should remain together,” the organization said.
 “As pediatricians, we know children fare best in community settings, under the direct care of parents who love them.”

 But for those children who have already endured separation from their parent—or continue to be—the road ahead will be a difficult one.

 “Even when kids are reunited with their parents, complicating matters is that the parents may have been traumatized as well by their own experiences,” said Dr. Kassam-Adams.

 "To help children deal with the effects of the separation, parents and/or other caregivers should help them understand what happened to their family and reassure them that the experience wasn’t their fault," Dr. Kassam-Adams advised.